Due to the high volume of foreigners seeking up-to-date information on how to open a bank account in Turkey, we explained the topic.

 Finally, if your main plan is to apply for Turkish citizenship, don’t forget to mention it to the officers.

 We hope that this up-to-date information can facilitate the formalities to open a bank account in Turkey from your end.
+If you need any help, or request VIP services, please do not hesitate to contact us.

 We are always happy to hear from you!